-The amount of time it takes you to expend 500 calories walking is based on your walking speed and your body weight.
-The more you weigh, the more calories you’ll burn participating in the same workout as a smaller person.
-If you weigh 125 pounds, you’d need to walk at a pace of 4 miles per hour for about 111 minutes to burn 500 calories, note Harvard Health Publications.
+If you weigh 125 pounds, here's how long you need to walk to burn 500 calories: You'd need to walk at a pace of 4 miles per hour for about 111 minutes.
 You could also burn 500 calories walking at a pace of 3.5 miles per hour for 125 minutes.

-Weighing 155 pounds means it will take you less time to burn 500 calories walking than a 125-pound person – assuming you’re walking at the same pace.
-Individuals weighing 155 pounds burn 500 calories walking 4 miles per hour for 90 minutes, or walking at a pace of 3.5 miles per hour for about 100 minutes, according to Harvard Health Publications.
+If you weigh 155 pounds, you'd burn 500 calories walking 4 miles per hour for 90 minutes, or walking at a pace of 3.5 miles per hour for about 100 minutes.
 Boosting your walking speed up to 4.5 miles per hour means you'll expend 500 calories in just 81 minutes.

-People who weigh 185 pounds will burn 500 calories in a shorter amount of time than 125-pound and 155-pound individuals – as long as they walk at the same pace.
-Harvard Health Publications reports that people weighing 185 pounds burn 500 calories in 75 minutes walking at a pace of 4 miles per hour, and expend the same number of calories walking 3.5 miles per hour for about 85 minutes.
+If you weigh 185 pounds, you'd burn 500 calories in 75 minutes walking at a pace of 4 miles per hour, and expend the same number of calories walking 3.5 miles per hour for about 85 minutes.

 Walking vs. Other Exercises